InftyAI/llmaz/site/content/en/docs/integrations/support-backends.md

+---
-# All Kinds of Supported Inference Backends
+title: Supported Inference Backends
+weight: 4
+---

 If you want to integrate more backends into llmaz, please refer to this [PR](https://github.com/InftyAI/llmaz/pull/182).
 It's always welcomed.